Voodoo Castle

 Voodoo Castle is a text adventure and is the fourth in the series of adventure games designed by Scott Adams.
-The game was written by his wife Alexis Adams.
-The game was published by Adventure International in 1979.
+The game was written by his wife Alexis Adams and was published by Adventure International in 1979.
 It was available for the VIC-20, the Commodore 64, Apple II, and other contemporary computers.

 Gameplay

-Gameplay involves moving from location to location, picking up any objects found there, and using them somewhere else to unlock puzzles.
-Commands take the form of verb and noun, e.g. "Climb Tree".
-Movement from location to location is limited to North, South, East, West, Up, and Down.
-There are limited graphics and the player must type in commands.
+Gameplay involves moving from location to location, picking up objects along the way, and using them to unlock puzzles.
+Commands take the form of verbs and nouns, e.g. "Climb Tree".
+Movement is limited to North, South, East, West, Up, and Down.
+The player must type in commands to progress.

-The goal is to wake up the Count Dracula-esque Count Cristo, who is lying in a coffin at the starting location in the game.
-In order to do so, the player needs to obtain certain items, which requires overcoming certain obstacles, such as an exploding test tubes and a doorway that's too small to pass through normally.
-The player must visit all 24 areas of the castle, and must use magic on voodoo items.
+The goal is to wake up Count Cristo, who is lying in a coffin at the starting location.
+In order to do so, the player must obtain certain items, which requires overcoming obstacles, such as exploding test tubes and a doorway that is too small to pass through normally.
+The player must visit all 24 areas of the castle, and use magic on voodoo items.

 Reception

-Voodoo Castle was described as a challenge and noted as one of Scott Adams's more complex adventure games, requiring around 150 commands to reach the end of the game.
+Voodoo Castle was described as a challenge and noted as one of Scott Adams's more complex adventure games, requiring around 150 commands to reach the end.
 New Atari User gave it a 2/3, noting "nice pictures, limited vocabulary, illogical puzzles."
 Commodore Computing International rated it highly, saying "despite the scarcity of any sort of vivid description, Voodoo Castle manages to keep you clicking right along on that keyboard."